quarkslab/qbindiff/README.md

 [Quokka](https://github.com/quarkslab/quokka) as backend, which extracted files, are more exhaustive and also more compact on disk (good for large binary dataset).

+> [!NOTE]
-> Note: QBinDiff is an experimental tool for power-user where many parameters, features, thresholds
+> QBinDiff is an experimental tool for power-user where many parameters, features, thresholds
 > or weights can be adjusted.
 Obtaining good results usually requires tuning these parameters.

 *(Please note that QBinDiff does not intend to be faster than other differs, but rather being more flexible.)*

+> [!WARNING]
+> QBinDiff graph alignment is very memory intensive (compute large matrices), it can fill RAM if not cautious.
+> Try not diffing binaries larger than +10k functions.
+For large program use very high sparsity ratio (0.99).

 ## Documentation